recoverycompanion/reco/docs/index.md

 </p>

 ### Chatbot & Summarization Engine Evaluation
-We developed evaluation criteria based on insights from domain experts, focusing on the chatbot’s ability to gather relevant patient data, exhibit empathy, and ensure summarization accuracy.
+We developed evaluation criteria based on insights from domain experts, focusing on the chatbot’s ability to gather relevant patient data and exhibit empathy, as well as summarization accuracy.
 These criteria were used for manual human evaluation of RECO-generated transcripts and summaries.
-We also created an LLM-as-a-judge system to automatically assess the transcripts and summaries against the established criteria.
+We also created an *LLM-as-a-judge* system to automatically assess the transcripts and summaries against the evaluation criteria.
 This system was iterated upon and validated against human evaluation results, ensuring it matched human judgment on most evaluation criteria.
-With a validated LLM-as-a-judge system in place, we were able to make scalable, iterative improvements to the RECO system.
+With a validated *LLM-as-a-judge* system in place, we were able to make scalable, iterative improvements to the RECO system.

 <p align="center">
     <img src="images/Model_Evaluation.png" img width="75%"/>